FaiLuReH3Ro/ibm-da-capstone-py/README.md

 ### Primary Data Source

 The primary dataset used is the 2024 Stack Overflow global survey.
 Stack Overflow is a Q&A website for programmers where developers ask coding questions and get answers from the community.
-The survey aims to capture insights on developers’ experiences, tools, technologies, and preferences, offering a snapshot of the software development landscape.
+The survey aims to capture insights on developers' experiences, tools, technologies, and preferences, offering a snapshot of the software development landscape.

 [Original Source](https://stackoverflow.blog/2024/08/06/2into4-developer-survey/) (Stack Overflow) <br>